Long run and short run: Long run

 The long-run is a planning and implementation stage.
 Here a firm may decide that it needs to produce on a larger scale by building a new plant or adding a production line.
 The firm may decide that new technology should be incorporated into its production process.
 The firm thus considers all its long-run production options and selects the optimal combination of inputs and technology for its long-run purposes.
 The optimal combination of inputs is the least-cost combination of inputs for desired level of output when all inputs are variable.
 Once the decisions are made and implemented and production begins, the firm is operating in the short-run with fixed and variable inputs.
 Another part of the development of planning what a firm may decide if it needs to produce more on a larger scale or not is Keynes theory that the level of employment(labor), oscillates over an average or intermediate period, the equilibrium.
 This level of fixed capital is determined by the effective demand of a good.
 Changes in the economy, based on capital, variable and fixed cost can be studied by comparing the long-run equilibrium to before and after changes in the economy.

 In the long-run, consumers are better equipped to forecast their consumption preferences.
-They have ample time to make decisions, and therefore will act with a System 2 style of thinking which is more thought-out, planned, and rational.
+Daniel Kahneman claims consumers then have ample time to make thought-out, planned, and rational decisions, in what Kahneman refers to as the System 2 mode of thinking.
 When consumers act this way, their utility and satisfaction improves.